aleksi-kangas/raytracing/README.md

 # Raytracing in C++

-> Custom C++ and CUDA implementations of an image raytracer introduced in the [Ray Tracing](https://raytracing.github.io/) -book series.
+> Custom C++ implementation of an image raytracer introduced in the [Ray Tracing](https://raytracing.github.io/) -book series.

 In order to learn about the essential math and things related to raytracing, I decided to follow Peter Shirley's great books about raytracing and implement my version of the raytracer.
 I tried to follow the general logic and structure of the books, but took some artistic freedom in certain areas.
-The key differences are that my versions include a multi-threaded C++ renderer ([*master*](https://github.com/aleksi-kangas/raytracing) -branch), a ported CUDA renderer ([*CUDA*](https://github.com/aleksi-kangas/raytracing/tree/CUDA) -branch), various structural changes and some performance improvements.
+The key differences are that my version includes a multi-threaded C++ renderer, various structural changes and some performance improvements.

 ## C++ Renderer